 Copy-Item "Downloads\KerberosX64MSI.msi" -Destination "Documents" -Verbose

-Besides files and folders, you can also use Copy-Item to copy other types of objects, depending on whether the object provider supports this cmdlet.
-Here's an example of copying registry keys:
+Besides files and folders, you can also use Copy-Item to copy other types of objects, depending on whether the object provider supports the cmdlet.
+Here is an example of copying registry keys:

 New-Item Registry::HKEY_CURRENT_USER\SOFTWARE\Adobe\Test -ItemType Registry